CommonAccord/Site-My/Doc/Service/Sec/Confidential_Library.md

 Exclude.Finds.cl=is or becomes available to {Supplier} on a non-confidential basis from a source other than the {Company} when such source is not, to the best of the {Supplier}'s knowledge, subject to a confidentiality obligation with the {Company}

-Exclude.Makes.cl=was independently developed by {Supplier} or {Supplier's Personnel}, without reference to the {Proprietary Information}, and {Supplier} can verify the development of such information by written documentation
+Exclude.Makes.cl=was independently developed by {Supplier} or {Supplier_Personnel}, without reference to the {Proprietary Information}, and {Supplier} can verify the development of such information by written documentation

 Exclude.=[Z/Sec/0]